jlinclabs/stampede/SPEC.md

 ### Unknowns

-- do we need to write a chronological timestamp to the blocks?
+- Do we need to write a chronological timestamp to the blocks?
-  - do we need consesus checking hashing and time window?
+  - Do we need consesus checking hashing and time window?
-- do we need to ensure that the data were hashing has not been seen before?
+- Do we need to ensure that the data were hashing has not been seen before?
   - Is there an attack enabled by re-stamping the same value?
-- does mining generate new clock? no